Life Insurance with Reiter’s Syndrome.

 Treatment options may include…

-Because Reiter’s Arthritis is caused by some type of infection (commonly Salmonella or Chlamydia Trachomatis) elsewhere on the body, treatment will usually first focus on eliminating the cause of the infection which will likely involve using antibiotics then move towards treating the Reactive Arthritis itself through the use of nonsteroidal anti-inflammatory drugs (NSAIDs) and/or draining the swollen joints and providing corticosteroid injections to help alleviate any pain.
+Because Reiter’s Arthritis is caused by some type of infection (commonly Salmonella or Chlamydia Trachomatis) elsewhere on the body.
+Treatment will usually focus on eliminating the cause of the infection, which will likely involve using antibiotics and then move towards treating the Reactive Arthritis itself through the use of nonsteroidal anti-inflammatory drugs (NSAIDs).
+Your physician may also choose to drain one’s swollen joints and provide corticosteroid injections to help alleviate any pain.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Reactive Arthritis… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?